 Bastian studied computer science at TU Dortmund and his final project was on computer vision based interaction in smart environments in the Group of Gernot A. Fink.

 Zorah Mari Bauer, who describes herself as “… a theorist, pioneer and activist of innovative media”, visited our lab.
 She works at the crossroads of art, design, media and technology and looks into communities, web, TV, and mobile location based applications.
 We had an interesting discussion on upcoming trends in media and technology and how the inevitable shape our future and how a society has to innovate to be successful.
-It seems that people who understand the technologies seem to be more positive about the future than those who do not It was very inspiring to discuss future trends… Continue reading
+It seems that people who understand the technologies seem to be more positive about the future than those who do not 🙂 It was very inspiring to discuss future trends with her – hope to continue the discussion in the future!